-The Swiss Dental Association (SSO) tariff recommendations place the maximum cost of a 3-ply gold filling at 1229.60 francs (212 times the base rate of CHF 5.80), while the cost of a hybrid prosthesis can reach 2082 francs (359 times the base rate of CHF 5.80).
+The Swiss Dental Association (SSO) tariff recommendations place the maximum cost of a 3-ply gold filling at 1254.09 francs (737.70 times the maximum base rate of 1.70 francs) for the dental work along, without accounting for dental technician charges.
+The dental work involved in a hybrid prosthesis can reach 2126.70 francs (1251 times the maximum base rate of 1.70 francs) without dental technician costs.
 Some dentists in Switzerland charge prices higher than those recommended by the SSO.

 Complex dental operations can drain your piggybank to the tune of thousands of francs, while orthodontist bills can climb into the 5-digit range.
 So what dental insurance is available in Switzerland and how can you protect yourself from the financial consequences of a toothache?

 Basic health insurance

 If you live in Switzerland, you probably already have compulsory health insurance.
 So it is worth knowing that your basic policy does provide coverage for a handful of dental scenarios.

 Your mandatory health insurance policy covers dental emergencies which can potentially impact your health, such as serious infections and damage to your teeth and jaw resulting from cancer and other serious illnesses (or by medical treatments).
 Damages caused by accidents are also covered, but only if you do not already have coverage from accident insurance, dental insurance, supplementary health insurance, travel insurance or other insurance policies.